juanignaciogiacobbe/apuntes/AWS/Cloud Practitioner (CLF-C02)/05-Storage and Databases/20-Additional Database Services.md

 ## Amazon Managed Blockchain
 - Service that you can use to create and manage blockchain networks with open-source frameworks.
 - Blockchain is a distributed ledger system that lets multiple parties run transactions and share data without a central authority.

-## Amazon ElastiCache
-- Adds caching layers on top of your databases to help improve the read times of common requests.
-- It supports two types of data stores: Redis and Memcached.

 ## Amazon DynamoDB Accelerator(DAX)
 - in-memory cache for DynamoDB.
 - It helps improve response times from single-digit milliseconds to microseconds.